 In recognition of the important role of ShSPhI in the preparation of pharmaceutical and medical personnel for Southern region was the renaming of the university in Shymkent State Medical Institute (ShSMI), based on Resolution of Ministry of the Republic of Kazakhstan № 778 dated from 14.07.1994.

-In February 25, 1997 ShSMI was changed in South- Kazakhstan State Medical Academy (SKSMA).
-In September 1997, general medical faculty was divided into two faculties: medical and pediatric.
-Since 1999, on the basis of SKSMA, internship and faculty of advanced training (FAT, later – FADPh) was opened for practicing physicians and pharmacists of three Southern regions.
+In February 25, 1997 ShSMI was changed in South- Kazakhstan State Pharmaceutical Academy (SKSPHA).
+In September 1997, general medical facsulty was divided into two faculties: medical and pediatric.
+Since 1999, on the basis of SKSPHA, internship and faculty of advanced training (FAT, later – FADPh) was opened for practicing physicians and pharmacists of three Southern regions.
 In 2002, the Faculty of training specialists with technical and vocational education (FTSwithTPE, Medical College) was opened in 6 specialties.
 In 2004 the 25th anniversary of Pharmacy Faculty was marked.
 In 2006 in SKSMA there was successfully implemented SQM for compliance with international standard ISO 9001-2001.

 According to Government Resolution of RK dated from 08.07.2009 №1037, South-Kazakhstan State Medical Academy was reorganized into South- Kazakhstan State Pharmaceutical Academy.
 In 2011 it received Certificate of Accreditation of SKSPhA as a subject of scientific and technical activities.
 In 2010-2011, the university was awarded international and national awards, including International certificate of honour “European grant”, honorary diploma “Best Enterprises”, diploma of Democratic Party “Nur Otan” and others.
 In 2012, there was opened educational dental clinic and laboratory for genomic research, pharmacognostic and phytochemical study of medicinal plants.